 More than 100 women have lived in our houses since our foundation.
 They have ranged in age from 60 to 105.
 All have enjoyed the sense of community and valued the peace and tranquillity of the estates and gardens – each making her new home her own.

 To find out whether you qualify for a home with us, please click here.
 If you would like to find out more, get in touch.
 We’d love to hear from you.

 The Trust does not depend on public appeals and donations, and, as well as providing housing for its residents, supports other charities assisting ladies who would qualify to reside in The Homes.

 Meet the team

 Our dedicated team work with our residents to keep them independent and make the day-to-day operation of our homes and estates run smoothly.

 We have two permanent members of staff, Lesley and Alex.

-Our new General Manager is Lesley Turner.
-Judy, who has done the job for more than two decades, is retiring.
+Lesley is our General Manager.
 It's a busy job: apart from the paper work, Lesley usually visits the estates three times a week, and will spend time with several of the ladies.
 She calls in on those who are more housebound or ill.
 She is available on the phone and will visit anyone who wants to see her, whether just to chat or to sort out any problems.